vahidhedayati/jssh/README.md

 	compile ":jssh:1.3"

-This plugin provides a variety of taglib calls within your application to then interact with SSH connection to a Unix/Linux machine.
-Once you have successfully configured connected your browser will provide something similar to a shell console and with the later Websocket methods you can literally interact live with your SSH connection to the back end Linux host.
+This plugin is a web based solution that acts like putty or any other ssh console that requires installation (not easily available on phones etc).
+It provides a variety of taglib calls that you can call from within your application to then interact with SSH connection(s) to Unix/Linux/Osx machines.

+Once you have successfully configured connected your browser will provide something similar to a shell console and with the later Websocket methods you can literally interact live with your SSH connection(s).
-As of 1.3 jssh now provides features to define command BlackList + command Rewrites that can be used in conjunction with jssh:conn process of group/server/user/ creations.
-Once the Cog is used to generated Groups / Servers bound to the groups / SSH users bound to the group.
-Finally new options to add either blacklist of commands and or commands that get re-written when user attempts to execute command via the web interface.
-So Plugin acts as the man in the middle that watches input and if the input matches either black list or rewrite list of a given command definition for that specific SSH user then the actions are taken.

-BlackList & command Rewrites are bound to defined SSH users and can be define differently per SSH user configuration.

 ## Config.groovy additions required: